From the Founder, Brian Mazza 4/13

 Through your presence.

-Through the way you led them every single day.
+Through how you led them every single day.

 Because if everything would be “fine” without you,